Book tickets to a Buenos Aires Tango Show or Milonga Activity

 For those staying in Palermo who want to bone up on their tango, a one-hour private class with experienced professional dancers is the best way to do it.
 The class covers all the fundamentals of tango from the embrace, the walk, figure eight, and ‘codigos’ with a professional pair of tango dancers, including if you’re lucky one of the winners of the yearly World Tango Championship in Buenos Aires.
 The classes are modified depending on the participants’ level of experience and are available from 10 a.m. to 8 p.m. near Plaza Serrano in Palermo.

-→ Book a Private One-Hour Tango Class in Palermo (*Note, the price goes down per person in the group.)
+⇒ Book a Private One-Hour Tango Class in Palermo (*Note, the price goes down with each additional participant)

 To inquire if Wander Argentina can beat the price listed, please get in touch via the contact form below: